MicrosoftDocs/visualstudio-docs/docs/test/quick-start-test-driven-development-with-test-explorer.md

 ## Extend the range of inputs

-To improve the confidence that the code works in all cases, add tests that try a broader range of input values.
+To improve our confidence that the code works in all cases, add tests that try a broader range of input values.

 > [!TIP]
 > Avoid altering existing tests that pass.
 Instead, add new tests.
 Change existing tests only when the user requirements change.
 This policy helps to make sure that you don't lose existing functionality as you work to extend the code.